 The general range of Silene uralensis ssp. arctica is circumpolar in the arctic zones.
 See Comments for ranges of the other subspecies (ssp. uralensis) and a related species (S. wahlbergella).

 Elven et al. (2011) argued that there are disjunct morphological differences between the arctic circumpolar Silene uralensis ssp. arctica, the Scandinavian S. wahlbergella, and the boreal to arctic, nearly circumpolar S. uralensis ssp. uralensis.
 The ranges of S. uralensis ssp. arctica and S. wahlbergella do not overlap (they are allopatric), and no morphological transition is known.
 The ranges of ssp. arctica and ssp. uralensis do, however, overlap in several regions (they are parapatric), at least in the northernmost Urals and Vaigach island, in arctic Canada, and in Greenland.
 Even here, the two plants appear as morphologically distinct, a few times in mixed stands.
-Taxonomic rank may therefore be debatable, as subspecies (due to morphological similarity and parapatric ranges) or as species (due to discontinuous morphological differences in spite of overlap).
+Taxonomic rank may therefore be debatable, as subspecies (due to morphological similarity and parapatric ranges) or as species (due to discontinuous morphological differences in spite of range overlap and local co-existence in mixed populations).
 Lack of transitional plants or populations may, however, partly be due to the assumed predominant self-fertilization.